HBIDamian/UncensorAccentEdition/README.md

 ## How does it work?

 Very simple.
-It simply inserts an ASCII file-separator character (ASCII code 28, 0x1c) after the first letter of the filtered word.
+It simply replaces vowels with accented vowels.
 This ensures that it does not match client-sided filtering.

 ## Will it interfere with any swear-filter plugins I already have?